Information Management Resources for Hospital Accreditation

 Compiled by Kay E. Wellik, AHIP; Mary J. Jarvis, AHIP; and Connie Schardt, AHIP.
 MLA, 1997.
-(Currently out of print; may be available via ILL).
+(Out of print; available free to MLA members).
 The JCAHO Comprehensive Accreditation Manual for Hospitals includes

 guidelines for obtaining, managing, and using information to improve

 patient outcomes and individual and hospital performance in patient